 Remember: it’s about quality over quantity.

-Objection 3: I should be able to discipline myself to stop using these things – I’m surprised at how many people say this.
+I’m surprised at how many people say this.
 It’s a noble intention but unfortunately, completely misguided.

 Imagine someone who wants to lose 20 pounds stocking their fridge with cake, ice cream, and frozen pizzas and then saying, “It’s okay, I should be able to use my willpower to not eat these things.”